-Figure 26.
+Figure 27.
 Example of jack screw access holes in cutterhead.

-Figure 27.
-Using knife-setting jig to set knife height on Model G1021Z.
+Figure 28.
+Example of using knife-setting jig to set knife height.

 8. Incrementally snug gib bolts in an even manner, starting at middle and working your way to ends by alternating left and right, as illustrated.